The Donald has landed! President Trump arrives in Britain for state visit and immediately calls London Mayor a 'stone cold loser'

+The president added that Kahn reminded of the "terrible" mayor of his hometown, New York City Mayor Bill de Blaiso though "only half his height."
+De Blaiso, a Democrat, is a longshot candidate in the 2020 presidential race.
+Khan supporters have previously accused Trump of being racist against London's first Muslim mayor.

+The president then added a few warm words for his hosts, tweeting that he was looking forward "to being a great friend to the United Kingdom, and am looking very much forward to my visit."

-President Donald Trump arrived in Britain on Monday in a trip that the White House is billing as a chance to honor shared sacrifice and service between the United States and its longtime ally across the Atlantic.
+Trump arrived in Britain in a trip that the White House is billing as a chance to honour shared sacrifice and service between the United States and its longtime ally across the Atlantic.

 The agenda for Trump's weeklong journey is largely ceremonial: a state visit and an audience with Queen Elizabeth II in London, D-Day commemoration ceremonies on both sides of the English Channel and his first presidential visit to Ireland, which will include a stay at his coastal golf club.

-But the US president will arrive at a precarious moment, as he faces a fresh round of impeachment fervor back home and uncertainty on the other side of the Atlantic Ocean.
+But the US president will arrive at a precarious moment, as he faces a fresh round of impeachment fervour back home and uncertainty on the other side of the Atlantic Ocean.

 British Prime Minister Theresa May will step down days after Trump visits and French President Emmanuel Macron is expected to use the 75th anniversary of the World War II battle that turned the tide on the Western Front to call for strengthening the multinational ties the US president has frayed.